2/19/2020

 Chief Financial Officer and Treasurer

 Sure.
 Thanks, Charlie.
 So as it relates to where the cash is, it does not change that.
-So let me give you a little bit of a more detailed color on the transaction that we went through.
-So this relates to intercompany license agreements between Switzerland and the United States.
+So let me give you a little bit of a little bit more detail or color on the transaction that we went through.
+So this relates to intercompany license agreement between Switzerland and in the United States.
 And so the situation is that the United States is going to be paying a royalty payment to Switzerland for the use of certain consumer IP we have in Switzerland.
 So as a result of that, that lowers the amount of income recognized in the United States and increases it in Switzerland.
 And so as a result of that, it gets us a favorable income mix by jurisdiction during that license period.
-So during the license period, the situation is that a higher percentage of the income will be going to the U.S.
+So during the license period, the situation is that a higher percentage of the income will be going to the US.

 speaker